-Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
+The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 It was up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Epadham have included Abadham, Abadam, Ab Adham, Ab Adam, Ap Adam and many more.

 Early Notables of the Epadham family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Epadham Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Epadham Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Epadham family to Ireland
+Migration of the Epadham family